About me

 Prior to my PhD, I completed the MSc in Machine Learning at UCL with Distinction where I was fortunate to work with Prof. Theodoros Damoulas and Prof. Brooks Paige and the 4-year BSc in Mathematics at the National and Kapodistrian University of Athens with First-Class Honours.

-Check here for upcoming talks!
+Stay tuned for my upcoming talks!

 Research Interests